telerik/kendo-ui-core/docs/controls/hybrid/support/angular/tutorials/sushi-angular-tutorial.md

         </kendo-mobile-footer>
     </kendo-mobile-layout>

-The content inside `<kendo-mobile-header>` tag will be used as a header for all View elements that use the "default" layout.
-You may include navigation widgets such as Button or TabStrip in the layout header/footer.
-They will be automatically initialized by the framework after the Layout is created.

-To tell the "index" View to use the "default" layout we should set its `layout` configuration option to be equal to the Layout id.
+The content inside the `<kendo-mobile-header>` tag will be used as a header for all View elements that use the `default` layout.
+You may include navigation widgets, such as the Button or the TabStrip, in the layout header or footer.
+They are going to be automatically initialized by the framework after the Layout is created.
+To tell the `index` View to use the `default` layout, set its `layout` configuration option to be equal to the Layout `id`.

+###### Example

     <kendo-mobile-view id="index" k-title="'Kendo sushi'" k-layout="'default'" ng-controller="indexController">
         <kendo-mobile-list-view id="featured" class="item-list" k-data-source="sushiCart.productsDataSource">